ER doc and Brown researcher Megan Ranney on the surge of COVID-19

 FC: There was a lot of talk about preventative health prior to the pandemic.
 Do you think COVID-19 has reinforced its importance?

-Ranney: What we’re actually seeing is rates of preventive care are dropping.
+MR: What we’re actually seeing is rates of preventive care are dropping.
 We’ve seen a decrease in mammography, colonoscopy, childhood vaccines, because people are afraid to come into the doctor’s office.
 Dental care is woefully underutilized right now.
 So, I think it’s going to require some real messaging and thoughtfulness on the part of both our elected officials and our healthcare leaders.
-Whether we get to a better preventative healthcare system depends much more on the incoming administration and the incoming Secretary of HHS.
+Whether we get to a better preventative healthcare system depends much more on the incoming administration and the incoming secretary of HHS.

 FC: What about Medicare for All?
 Has the pandemic made the case for universal insurance coverage?

-Ranney: I am not confident that this will be the driver to get to Medicare for All.
+MR: I am not confident that this will be the driver to get to Medicare for All.
 There are some positives in the way that things have been funded during COVID, such as making sure that COVID tests for people with symptoms are free for all.
 But it has not been done with an eye toward sustainability.
 So, I think it really depends on whether our healthcare leaders are finally able to endorse the changes in reimbursements that Medicare for All would lead to.

 I think sometimes healthcare has been its own worst enemy in the fight to get coverage for all Americans.
 My hope is that we have seen the harm of persistent underfunding of public health infrastructure.
 I’m hopeful that we will take the investments that we have made during the pandemic and sustain them so that we don’t end up in the same spot two or three or five years from now.
 I hope that we will take things like the data infrastructure, the vaccine distribution plans, assuming that those come to pass, the information sharing that has been set up often ad-hoc between state and county health organizations and between hospitals.
 I hope it will turn those into something sustainable.
 But a lot of that, unfortunately, depends on politics.

 FC: At the beginning of the pandemic, I think a lot of workers were really galvanized to fight COVID-19, and NYU notably let its med students graduate early so they could get out there and help support existing healthcare infrastructure.
-I’m curious what it’s like now from a mood perspective and… I don’t know.
+I’m curious what it’s like now from a mood perspective and . . .
+I don’t know.
 I guess I’m just trying to ask you what we can do for our healthcare workers.
 I imagine they’re quite exhausted.

-Ranney: I will say that across the country applications for medical school have increased this year, and applications for schools of public health have also increased.
+MR: I will say that across the country applications for medical school have increased this year, and applications for schools of public health have also increased.
 So, we’re still attracting great people into our profession.

 I really think that when we get through this, we’re going to need to acknowledge the sacrifice and the loss of ordinary Americans.
 We’re at almost 300,000 deaths now and millions of infections.
 Each of those has a ripple effect, so we owe it to our country to take a moment to adequately grieve those lives that were either lost or forever changed because of COVID.
 We can’t just brush it under the rug.
 We also need to acknowledge the sacrifice of healthcare workers.
 And I would love nothing more than to see this lead to some sort of reform of education debt for those who stepped up.

-I was in New York City during 9/11 and I think about those first responders down at Ground Zero and what they gave up and the long term health impacts that, for some of them, their volunteerism or their paid service caused, both mental and physical.
+I was in New York City during 9/11, and I think about those first responders down at Ground Zero and what they gave up and the long-term health impacts that, for some of them, their volunteerism or their paid service caused, both mental and physical.
 And I worry that we’re going to face the same thing among the healthcare workers who have stepped up during this pandemic.